- Course type: Concentration.

 - show ability to apply their knowledge to expand their musical perspective and conduct independent, artistic development activity

 - show ability to articulate and discuss musicological issues in their discipline in a critical, reflective, and purposeful manner, both within the music community and in the public sphere

 The Master's Project is an independent project that combines artistic and theoretical issues in a composition project.
-The content of the master's project should be elaborated in the project description.
+The content of the Master's project should be elaborated in the project description.

 It is the responsibility of each individual student to ensure her/his study progress.
-The student must take administrative charge of scheduling regular appointments with her/his supervisor, in addition to submitting required course (scores in the making, drafts for written work, etc.), in order to ensure the expected course progression.
+The student must take administrative charge of scheduling regular appointments with her/his supervisor, in addition to submitting required courses (scores in the making, drafts for written work, etc.), in order to ensure the expected course progression.
 The Master's Project demands a great deal of student autonomy, and knowledge of relevant musical pieces and studies of literature is expected.